fernicar/10-chapter-novella-template/README.md

 ---

 ## Usage
-- Enter a topic in the input box.
+- Enter a topic in the textarea (e.g., "A lonely lighthouse keeper who discovers a message in a bottle").
+- Select a genre to guide the AI story generation.
-- Use the checkboxes to toggle "View Template" (debug mode) and "Cat Cover" (use a sample cover image).
+- Use the checkboxes to toggle "View Template" (debug mode) and "Cat Cover" (use sample cover image).
 - Click **Generate** to create your novella.
+- Interact with the 3D book: click pages or use keyboard (Enter/Space) to flip through chapters.
+- Use the **Download** button to save the complete story as a text file.
-- Navigate through chapters and view the generated cover.
+- Access story history and editing features for previously generated content.
+- Export stories as PDF or EPUB for publishing.

 ---